g1-arghya/demoGit/README.md

 # demoGit
-Creating demo repository for GIT commands;
+Creating demo repository for GIT commands.
 Adding new line from Local repo.